WeirdMidas/qti-mem-opt/README.md

 - Magisk or KSU, preferably the most updated version
 - Install this module and reboot, open `/sdcard/Android/panel_memcfg.txt` to modify the parameters, such as disabling ZRAM to put a swapfile in its place, activating hybrid swap (if your processor is a snapdragon), changing the size and compression algorithm of ZRAM, and this will take effect after reboot
 - Open `/sdcard/Android/panel_adjshield.txt` and add the package name of the APP that needs to be kept in the background.
 It will take effect after reboot.
-- The default ZRAM size (It's not exactly 0gb to 8gb, it's more focused on swapcache, because memlimit stopped working on current androids.
-So 8gb of zram would give 2880mb, for example) is as follows:
+- ZRAM values ​​are based on AOSP ROMs.
+This means that in turn, the RAM values ​​will be between half of the fixed RAM of your device, such as:
-  - 2GB RAM 900mb ZRAM enabled by default
+  - 2GB of RAM gets 1GB of ZRAM by default.
-  - 3-4 GB RAM, 1.4gb ZRAM enabled by default
+  - 4GB of RAM gets 2GB of ZRAM by default.
-  - 2.1GB ZRAM enabled by default for 6-8GB memory
+  - 6GB of RAM gets 3GB of ZRAM by default.
-  - 12 GB RAM with 2.8GB ZRAM enabled by default
+  - 8GB of RAM gets 4GB of ZRAM by default.
+  - 12GB or more gets 6GB of ZRAM by default.
   - Swapfile and Hybrid Swap will come disabled/set to 0, requiring user activation for them to work
   - Processors other than Snapdragon such as MediaTek can use hybrid swap, but in its most "basic" form.
 This means that the technique will not be 100% effective due to the lack of Qualcomm's PPR, providing only the basic swapfile
 - ZSWAP is not supported currently, after all, we have hybrid swap that does almost the same thing, but if many users want it, I can add ZSWAP support, but only if there are users who use this scheme